furiosa-ai/docs/v2024.2.0/en/_sources/furiosa_llm/model-preparation-workflow.rst

 ==================================================
 Once you have a model artifact, you can just copy the model artifact directory.
 You can use your preferred compression tool to compress the model artifact directory and copy it to the target host.
-Then, you can uncompress the model artifact directory and run the model through :ref:`FuriosaLLMReference` or :ref:`OpenAIServer`.
+Then, you can uncompress the model artifact directory and run the model through :ref:`LLMClass` or :ref:`OpenAIServer`.